 ERP Solutions are Time-Consuming & Costly

-Perhaps the most common myth about ERP systems is that they’re only good on paper, and it takes too much time and resources to implement them in real life.
+Perhaps the most common myth about custom ERP systems is that they’re only good on paper, and it takes too much time and resources to implement them in real life.
 Although this might’ve been the case years ago, with complicated ERP systems taking time to be implemented, it’s a completely different scenario now.
 The methodologies used to develop ERP systems have drastically changed over the years.
 Vendors are now able to deliver the project in segments with each module being delivered as soon as it’s ready.
 Consequently, ERP implementations are now completed within a few short weeks.

 Secondly, ERP systems have become much more affordable.
 Thanks to the emergence of cloud solutions, businesses can now opt for Software as a Service (SaaS) when it comes to ERP solutions.
 The rising demand for ERP systems has increased the competition in the market which has resulted in custom software becoming much more affordable for businesses.